Dieselmarble/Dieselmarble/README.md

 ### 你好，世界 👋

 - 👋 Hi, I’m @Dieselmarble
-- 👀 I’m interested in ...
+- 👀 I’m interested in robotics, especially control, taks and motion planning
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning NOTHING
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on NOTHING
-- 📫 How to reach me ...
+- 📫 How to reach me?
+Drop me an email lizhongxuanchina[AT]foxmail[DOT]com

 <!---
 Dieselmarble/Dieselmarble is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.